 That is why insert tooling is never only about the edge.
 It is also about the condition of the holder, the clamp, the seat, and the discipline around them.

-Indexing Discipline Usually Separates Strong Insert Systems From Weak Ones
+Indexing Discipline Separates Strong Insert Systems From Weak Ones

 Two shops can buy the same insert family and get very different results because one treats indexing as a controlled practice and the other treats it casually.
 The useful questions are plain: